homemadearcade/zero/LAUNCHTODO.md

     Saving the image REPLACES the stroke history.
 For security - both should be done at the same time

 WRAPPING UP
-  Copy game when homemade arcade is completed and put it in a different database

   Another Lobby View - Arcade View.
 We send them to the main page inside of an iframe or just a game list?.
 MAKE THIS A CREDITS VIEW

 INFO BOX